History of the Jews in Thessaloniki: Arrival of Sephardic Jews

 In 1492, the joint Catholic Monarchs of Spain Isabella I and Ferdinand II had promulgated the Alhambra Decree to expel Sephardic Jews from their domains.
 Many immigrated to Salonika, sometimes after a stop in Portugal or Italy.
 The Ottoman Empire granted protection to Jews as dhimmis and encouraged the newcomers to settle in its territories.
 According to the historians Rosamond McKitterick and Christopher Allmand, the Empire's invitation to the expelled Jews was a demographic strategy to prevent ethnic Greeks from dominating the city.

-The first Sephardim came in 1492 from Majorca and Catalonia.
+The first Sephardim came in 1492 from Mallorca and Catalonia.
 They were "repentant" returnees to Judaism after earlier forced conversion to Catholicism.
 In 1493, Jews from Castile and Sicily joined them.
 In subsequent years, other Jews came from those lands and also from Aragon, Naples, Venice and Provence.
 From the documented life of a converso who arrived in Salonica in the early 16th century, we learn that most of the Jews he encountered were from Valencia and central Castile, including Toledo and Guadalajara, and included former conversos he had known from Valencia.
 In 1519, Ottoman census records list 3,143 (or 3,147) Jewish households and 930 Jewish bachelors in Salonika, indicating a Jewish population of around 16,500 residing in the city at that time.

 Later, in 1540 and 1560, Jews from Portugal sought refuge in Salonika in response to the political persecution of the marranos.
 In addition to these Sephardim, a few Ashkenazim arrived from Austria, Transylvania and Hungary.
 They were sometimes forcibly relocated under the Ottoman policy of "sürgün," following the conquest of land by Suleiman the Magnificent.
 In 1523, the Ottomans resettled 150 Jewish families from Salonika in Rhodes.
 Salonika's registers indicate the presence of "Buda Jews" after the conquest of that city by the Turks in 1541.
 The Jewish population of the city was 20,000 in 1553.
 Immigration was great enough that by 1519, the Jews represented 56% of the population and by 1613, 68%.